emaphp/magento2-module-vuewidget/README.md

 }
 ```

-Now, what differs is the way we access these values.
-In order to do that, we use the `get()` method on the `$provider` property:
+Now, to access these values within our component we'll invoke the `get` method on the `$provider` property.

 ```javascript
 // File: assets/frontend/components/DataProviderComponent.vue